 The Business Intelligence (BI) software industry is quickly emerging as one of the top software categories in terms of market size.
-Gartner expects global revenue of BI tools to rise to $22.8 billion by 2020, and Reuters foresees additional growth to $29.48 billion by 2022.
-The business intelligence market is booming and will continue to do so as the market for it grows.
+Gartner expects global revenue of BI to rise to $22.8 billion by 2020, and Reuters foresees additional growth to $29.48 billion by 2022.
+The business intelligence market is booming and will continue to do so as the market for BI solutions grows.

 We realize that the rise of an analytics-driven industry isn’t exactly breaking news these days, but you may be wondering what these forecasts can mean for you and your business.
-With BI software leading the way in helping businesses make better-informed decisions, there are a few key points to take note of based on input from some key thought leaders in the BI space.
-Let’s dive into the state of the BI market, how it’s changing and what you need to know to keep your business up to date with the trends this year.
+With BI software leading the way in helping businesses make better-informed decisions, here are a few points worth noting, based on new market insights and input from some key thought leaders in the BI space.
+Let’s take a closer look at the BI market and what you need to know to keep your business up to date with the trends this year.

 - The industry that considers business intelligence software most important is retail and wholesale — 58% of respondents consider it either “critical” or “very important.”